AJuna345/uncaffeinated-website/README.md

 });

 This is the search code that I adapted for the news.html page it waits for an input from the Dom and every key input trigers the code.
 It then converts the text to lowercase then creates a loop and looks at the .cardtitles of each one.
 Then it compares the input of the to the .card-titles.

+I have checkedboth desktop and phone and made sure it works.